oSamuDa/RestShooter/README.md

 Second Step
 ----------

 You need to create a file that represent the scenario.
+By convention we are using the '.scn' extension (ie: login.scn).

 ```javascript
 {